Multarix/Guildbot/docs/index.md

 # Guildbot
 This bots contains all the most useless things you could want.
-This page will serve as a rundown of all the features the bot has.
+This page will serve as a rundown of all the features the bot has.<br/>
 For a full rundown of all the commands please visit [this link](https://multarix.github.io/Guildbot/commands).

 ### Who are you, and what is Guildbot?